BoringBoredom/PC-Optimization-Hub/content/peripherals/mouse faq.md

 - Right-click your Desktop, hover over `View` and uncheck `Show desktop icons`.
 - Keep the MouseTester window focussed to avoid [this issue](#why-is-mousetester-stuck-at-8-ms--125-hz).
 - Start quickly moving the mouse in circles before you start recording and don't stop until after you stop recording.
-- Make sure to keep the cursor on the desktop and avoid hitting the taskbar or MouseTester window.
+- Make sure to keep the cursor on the desktop and avoid hitting the taskbar, MouseTester window, and screen edges.
+Colliding with any UI elements will cause spikes.

 ### Why does the `Frequency vs. Time` graph show very high peaks, way above the actual report rate?